 They actually did this for us before we left and sent us home with a bottle, and I’m so glad they did.

-If you’re planning to cloth diaper, you’ll likely want to use disposables for the first few days, since meconium is very difficult to wash out.
+If you’re planning to cloth diaper, many parents choose to use disposables for the first few days since meconium can be difficult to wash out.

 4. A Changing Setup That Works (Not Just What Looks Good)